Code-Institute-Submissions/iKelvvv-MS1/README.md

 - [Credits](#credits)
 # UX

 As a big football and Manchester United fan, I have always seen articles on why Sir Alex Ferguson is the greatest manager ever.
-However, I have not come across of a dedicated website to showcase his whole career.
+However, I have not come across a dedicated website to showcase his whole career.

-This project will showcase statistics and facts that proves that his legacy was one of the greatest of all time.
+This project will showcase statistics and facts that prove that his legacy was one of the greatest of all time.

 ## Strategy

 ### Project Goals

-The main goal for this website is show more awareness of this man.
-I want to teach the target audience of why he is rated so highly by his peers and colleagues.
+The main goal of this website is to show more awareness of this man.
+I want to teach the target audience why he is rated so highly by his peers and colleagues.

 ### User Goals:
  * First Time Visitor Goals